Skip to content

 Green Beans Almondine

-Green Beans Almondine is a simple dish consisting of cooked green beans that are served covered in toasted almonds.
+Green beans almondine is a simple dish consisting of cooked green beans that are served with toasted almonds.
 The often misspelled word almondine comes from the correct French word amandine, which translates to garnished with almonds.

-As in amandine, any dish finished with almonds is often accompanied by butter and seasonings.
-I enhance the flavor of these beans with garlic, shallots, and lemon juice to help brighten up the classic side dish.
-The only ingredients you need to keep this as close to the traditional version as possible are green beans, butter, and almonds.
+As in amandine, any dish finished with almonds is often paired with butter and simple seasonings.
+For my recipe, I enhance the flavor of the beans with garlic, shallots, and lemon juice to brighten this classic side dish that is ready in only 15 minutes.
+The only ingredients you need to keep it close to the traditional version are green beans, butter, and almonds.
+I hope you give this recipe a try!

 Ingredients and Substitutions